dimaspaiva/omni11/README.md

 ### Omnistack week

 Creating an app for orgs.
-Stack, Typescript, nodeJs, React and React Native
+Stack using Typescript, nodeJs, React and React Native